SonarSource/sonarqube/server/sonar-docs/src/pages/instance-administration/project-move.md

 _Your source instance can be Community Edition or above, but cannot have plugins or languages that are not in the target instance._

 On the source instance:
+1. Review the branches of the project by navigating to **Project Settings > Branches & Pull Requests** and enable the **Keep when inactive** button for each branch you want to keep.
+Note that Pull Requests are not saved when exporting a project.
-* reanalyze the project one last time to make sure it is populated with data corresponding to your current SonarQube installation
+2. Reanalyze the project one last time for each branch that has enabled **Keep when inactive** option to make sure it is populated with data corresponding to your current SonarQube installation.
-* navigate to the project and at the project level, choose **Project Settings > Import / Export**
+3. Navigate to the project and at the project level, choose **Project Settings > Import / Export**.
-* click on the **Export** button to generate a zip file containing the settings and history of your Project (but not the source code).
-Note that if you need to change the Project's key, you must to do it before performing the export.
+4. Click on the **Export** button to generate a zip file containing the settings and history of your Project (but not the source code).
+Note that if you need to change the Project's key, you must do it before performing the export.

-A zip file containing all project data is generated in _$SONAR_SOURCE_HOME/data/governance/project_dumps/export/_ named _<project_key>.zip_
+A zip file containing all project data is generated in `$SONAR_SOURCE_HOME/data/governance/project_dumps/export` named `<project_key>.zip`.

 ## How to import
 _Your target instance must be [Enterprise Edition](https://redirect.sonarsource.com/editions/enterprise.html) or [above](https://redirect.sonarsource.com/editions/editions.html)._

 On the target instance:

-* With a user having the "Administer System" and "Create Projects" permissions, go to [**Administration > Projects > Management**](/#sonarqube-admin#/admin/projects_management/) and [provision the project](/project-administration/project-existence/) using the same key the project had in the source instance.
+1. With a user having the "Administer System" and "Create Projects" permissions, go to [**Administration > Projects > Management**](/#sonarqube-admin#/admin/projects_management/) and [provision the project](/project-administration/project-existence/) using the same key the project had in the source instance.
-* Configure the Project's permissions, and the Quality Profiles and Quality Gate associated to the Project
+2. Configure the Project's permissions and the Quality Profiles and Quality Gate associated with the Project.
-* Put the generated zip file into the directory `$SONAR\_TARGET\_HOME/data/governance/project_dumps/import`.
+3. Put the generated zip file into the directory `$SONAR_TARGET_HOME/data/governance/project_dumps/import`.
 You need to create the `governance/project_dumps/import` folders the first time.
-* Go to the Project's Home Page and choose **Project Settings > Import / Export**
+4. Go to the Project's Home Page and choose **Project Settings > Import / Export**.
-* Click on the Import button to start importing your data
+5. Click on the **Import** button to start importing your data.
-* Source code is not included in the zip file.
+6. Source code is not included in the zip file.
 Once the import is finished, trigger an analysis to import source files into the new instance.

 Notes: